Grief consumes loved ones of New York apartment fire victims

 "My family's gone," Shevon Stewart told CNN affiliate WPIX.

-Stewart said she lost her daughter, sister and two of her nieces to the flames-- four people from one family.
+Stewart said she lost her daughter, sister and two of her nieces to the flames -- four people from one family.

 "I'm brokenhearted to know that a child ... you left the child unattended like that?
 Come on," she said, tears filling her eyes.
 "It's a lot."